-I was fortunate to have an advisor who truly cared about her students and wanted them to succeed.
+I was fortunate to have an academic advisor who truly cared about her students and aimed for student success.
 I felt comfortable asking her questions and found her advice useful, but that came out of forming a strong relationship with her – and I would encourage you to do the same.
 First, make sure this person is someone you are comfortable confiding in.
 If this person is not, seek an alternative – perhaps your favorite Accounting professor.
 The key is to find someone who can provide career advice and insight.

 Once you’ve confirmed you’re happy with your advisor, start building that relationship!
 Below are 5 easy tips to do so.

 - Schedule meetings in advance.
 Try to send an email a week in advance asking for this person’s availability and explaining your reason for the meeting.

 - Stick to 1-2 meeting topics.
 Each meeting should only focus on one or two topics at a time.
 This will allow the conversation to hone in on a clear answer.

 - Set realistic expectations.
-Don’t go into the meeting with the expectation that your advisor will be able to answer all of your concerns and questions in one session.
-Some topics may take more than one meeting, and that’s ok!
+Don’t go into the meeting with the expectation that your advisor will be able to answer all of your concerns and questions in one session – instead, use this time to create achievable academic goals.